Denmark, Kingdom of

 - Medical education (doctors, nurses and medics).

-The Centre for Physical Training is responsible for
+The Center for Military Physical Training is responsible for

 - Physical Training and Education